 Divorce cases are among the most complicated and bitterly-contested types of cases in the legal system.
 While it is both possible and admirable, amicable divorces are rare — particularly in cases where there are a large number of assets at stake.
 These high-asset divorces are often challenging, as fights over money can escalate during what is already a stressful time.
 Given what is on the line in any divorce, having superior quality legal representation is an absolute must for anyone dealing with this precarious situation, especially in the case of high net worth individuals.

 While having an experienced attorney is important for high-asset divorces, but it is vital for anyone — regardless of their financial status.
 Our San Diego divorce attorneys are dedicated to providing top-notch legal services for clients looking for concrete solutions to the financial and family law issues that arise during the dissolution of a marriage.

 We offer practical guidance and dedicated legal advice.
 Our team of high asset divorce attorneys focuses on resolving disputes while protecting clients’ rights as well as their personal and financial interests.
-From the initial consultation to the final resolution of your case, we will provide you with sound analysis, objectivity, down-to-earth advice, and intelligent solutions.
+From the initial case evaluation to the final resolution of your case, we will provide you with sound analysis, objectivity, down-to-earth advice, and intelligent solutions.

 San Diego, California Divorce Law

 Given the number of celebrities who reside in California, the divorce laws of our state are regularly the topic of national news and tabloid stories.
 This sometimes has the effect of creating a false impression of the law.
 Understanding California divorce law is critical to making good decisions when it comes to your own separation, marital estate, and marital dissolution.